danilw/vulkan-shadertoy-launcher/README.md

 1. Only 2D textures(images), cubemaps, sound, and 3d textures not supported.\<TODO\>

-2. Control only Mouse (same as on shadertoy), Keyboard not supported.\<TODO\>
+2. Buffers only Linear filtering. to have `Nearest` fileter, `texelFetch` in shaders can be used instead of `texture`.

-3. Textures use only Linear or Mipmap filtering, Buffers only Linear filtering. to have `Nearest` fileter, `texelFetch` in shaders can be used instead of `texture`.
+3. List of not implemented Uniforms - `iSampleRate` does not exist now, `iChannelTime` does not exist, `iFrameRate` does not exist, `iChannelResolution` use in shader [textureSize](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/textureSize.xhtml) instead.

-4. List of not implemented Uniforms - `iSampleRate` does not exist now, `iChannelTime` does not exist, `iFrameRate` does not exist, `iChannelResolution` use in shader [textureSize](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/textureSize.xhtml) instead.
 Everything else work same as on shadertoy.

 ___
 # Building